pmacpherson/aws-study-group/inprogress/challenge-10/readme.md

 Challenge 10 - Cloudformation
 ==================

-An introduction to cloudformation to create and manage aws resources
+An introduction to cloudformation to create and manage aws resources.

+With each step, read the script prior to running it.
+See if you can guess what will happen.

 ### Run script1.yaml